 Now imagine this.
 If Oprah called and said, “Hey!
 We just had a cancellation on this Friday’s show.
-But in order to book you, my producers need to see a 3 minute video within the hour.
-Then we’ll send our private jet to get you.”
+But in order to book you, my producers need to see a 3 minute video within the hour.”

 You think it would take you a week to shoot that video?
-Hell no!
+Of course not!
 You’d whip out your little Flip Video so fast it would smoke and leave streaks.

 If the Tony Robbin’s crew would have given me three weeks to create content for a webinar, I would’ve spent three weeks thinking about it, worrying about it, tweaking it and I’ll bet it wouldn’t have been nearly as good.

 Here’s the deal.
 When you’re up against a wall to complete a task, your genius gets focused like a laser beam.
-Metaphorically, you Rock-The-Casbah.
 All that juicy, delicious and magical creativity inside you funnels directly into the task at hand.

 Take a look for yourself.
 I’ll bet you have tons of examples in your own business and life where you had to get something done – fast – and killed it.